fishcus/KAP-manual/en/release/KAP_2_3_notes.en.md

-## 	KAP 2.3 Release Notes
+## 	Kyligence Enterprise 2.3 Release Notes

-### KAP 2.3 Highlight Features
+### Kyligence Enterprise 2.3 Highlight Features

-The highlight features introduced by KAP 2.3 are as follow:
+The highlight features introduced by Kyligence Enterprise 2.3 are as follow:

 #### Intelligent Modeling Assistant

-1. In the modeling phase, KAP could provide users with proper dimension/measure settings according to its resource data structure in order to simplify modeling process and improve system usability.
+1. In the modeling phase, Kyligence Enterprise could provide users with proper dimension/measure settings according to its resource data structure in order to simplify modeling process and improve system usability.
 2. Enhance data source statistics collecting efficiency.
-KAP can offer a lightweight sampling and stats collecting on extra large tables, providing data feature for modeling.
+Kyligence Enterprise can offer a lightweight sampling and stats collecting on extra large tables, providing data feature for modeling.

 #### Fully Optimized Storage Engine KyStorage